Metronidazole (met-ro(h)-nide-ah-zole) 200 & 400 mg tablets; Metronidazole benzoate (met-ro(h)-nide-ah-zole benz-o(h)-ate)

 Flagyl S - 200 mg -metronidazole benzoate/5 mL of liquid

 Flagyl suppositories - 500 mg metronidazole/suppository.

-Flagyl S suspension also contains sodium phosphate - dibasic dihydrate, aluminium magnesium silicate, sucrose, methyl and
+Flagyl S suspension also contains monobasic sodium phosphate, aluminium magnesium silicate, sucrose, methyl and propyl hydroxybenzoate,

-propyl hydroxybenzoate, ethanol, lemon flavour, terpeneless orange oil, water -purified.
+ethanol, natural soluble lemon flavour, terpeneless orange oil, water -purified.

 Flagyl suppositories also contain hard fat.